Complete Guide to Visiting Jelsa Town and Grapceva Cave in Croatia

-Don’ miss also the ‘Villa Verde’ and enjoying couple of cocktails and a new opened ‘Mojito bar‘.
-It’s a great location and a great bar, for those looking for a wide choice of drinks to party all night.
+Don’ miss also the Villa Verde to enjoy some fancy cocktails, and take a trip to the generic-named Mojito bar.
+It’s a great location and a great bar, for those looking for a wide choice of drinks and all night partying.

-In Jelsa town and the surrounding area there are many activities you can take during your stay in this part of the island.
+In Jelsa town and the surrounding areas, there are many activities you can take during your stay in this part of the island.
 There are many hiking and mountain trails suitable for hikers to some important sights like:

 - Humac, once a shepherds’ settlement, is located 7 km east from Jelsa town, 350 m above sea level and offers a bird’s eye view of the valleys and the west side of the Island, providing a view of the Island of Brac and the coastline of Makarska.

 - There are two towers situated on a mountain plateau south of Jelsa: the Greek-Illyrian Tower Tor from the 4th century BC and the medieval town fortress Galesnik.

 - For hiking and biking fans you can take a 10 km trail from Jelsa to Stari Grad, visiting UNESCO Stari Grad plain.